SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

-Operation burst is a group of spatially related operations performed by applications in a short time.
-To evaluate how operation burst affects performance, we model operation burst as a group of successive file \emph{create} in the same directory and perform a sequence of operation bursts uniformly in 1024 directories on eight metadata servers.
+In this evaluation, we evaluate how {\sys} handles temporal load imbalance; that is, a group of spatially related operations performed by applications within a short time period.
+We model temporal load imbalance as operation bursts, defined as a group of successive file \emph{create}s in the same directory.
+Successive operation bursts create files in different directories. {\sys} has eight servers, and clients issue 32 or 256 in-flight requests to stress the servers.
 We observe the throughput changes while varying the burst size.
-Clients issues 32 or 256 in-flight requests to stress the servers.

-As shown in \autoref{fig:burst}, both InfiniFS and CFS-KV are sensitive to operation bursts.
-With 32 in-flight requests (\autoref{fig:burst-32}), compared with burst size 10, the throughput of InfiniFS and CFS drops by 53.7\% and 47.1\% when the burst size is 50 and drops by 71.9\% and 66.1\% when the burst size is 1000.
-On the contrary, {\sys} exhibits stable performance with the increasing burst size. {\sys}'s asynchronous metadata update can buffer operation bursts in the change-log and apply them later. \autoref{fig:burst-256} presents the results with 256 in-flight requests, which imposes more pressure on the servers. {\sys} still presents stable performance.
-These experiments exhibit {\sys}'s ability to tolerate operation bursts, maintaining stable performance.
+As shown in \autoref{fig:burst}, both E-InfiniFS and E-CFS are sensitive to operation bursts.
+With 32 in-flight requests (\autoref{fig:burst-32}), compared to burst size 10, the throughput of E-InfiniFS and E-CFS drops by 53.7\% and 47.1\% at burst size 50, and drops by 71.9\% and 66.1\% at burst size 1000.
+In contrast, {\sys} exhibits stable performance as the burst size increases, because it buffers bursts in the change-log and applies them later. \autoref{fig:burst-256} shows results with 256 in-flight requests, which imposes greater pressure on the servers.
+Even in this scenario, {\sys} maintains stable performance.
+These experiments demonstrate {\sys}'s ability to tolerate temporal load imbalance and to maintain stable throughput.